cgshep/little-schemer/README.md

 11. Use additional arguments when a function needs to know what other arguments to the function have been like so far

+12. Use `(letrec ...)` to remove arguments that do not change for recursive applications